branrickman/minecraft-server-tracker/README.md

 # Minecraft Server Tracker

-An open source Python 3.9 tool to massively scrap all publicly listed servers from various server lists, ping them and save the results into a database.
+An open source Python 3.9 tool to massively scrape all publicly listed servers from various server lists, ping them and save the results into a database.

 ### Currently, it can:
-  - Build SQLite databases of scrapped servers of your choice
+  - Build SQLite databases of scraped servers of your choice
-  - Create records of scrapped servers and assign timestamps to them.
+  - Create records of scraped servers and assign timestamps to them.
 One server can have as much records as you want - they will all be tied together in the database, where they can be fetched, joined and read.
-  - **The following data is scrapped:**
+  - **The following data is scraped:**
       - Server IP address/hostname and port
       - Source (from what webpage was it scraped), version, latency, whether the server is modded or not, MOTD, max player count and online player count
       - Player list along with UUIDs